 Broker "non-votes" are included for purposes of determining whether a quorum of LP Units is present at the Meeting.
 A broker "non-vote" occurs when a nominee holding LP Units for the beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
-Votes withheld in the election of directors and broker non-votes, if any, will not be counted towards the election of any person as director.
+An abstention or broker "non-vote" will not be considered a vote cast.
+Accordingly, abstentions or broker "non-votes" will not be included in the tabulation of the voting results and will have no effect on the approval of any proposal at the Meeting.